 The Foreign and Commonwealth Office (FCO) advise against all but essential travel to the Chittagong Hill Tracts.
 This does not include the city of Chittagong or other parts of Chittagong Division.
-If you propose to visit the Chittagong Hill Tracts you must give the Bangladeshi authorities ten days’ notice of your travel plans.
 See Chittagong Hill Tracts

 There is a general threat from terrorism.
 See Terrorism

 Tropical cyclones and flooding can affect parts of the country.
-You should monitor the progress of approaching weather systems.
+You should monitor the progress of approaching weather systems on the website of the Bangladesh Meteorological Department, and follow the advice of local authorities.
 See Natural disasters

 Up to 75,000 British nationals visit Bangladesh every year.
 Most visits are trouble free.